Updated April 2020

 9.2 A record of any fraud or money laundering risk will be retained by the FPAs, and may result in others refusing to provide services, financing or employment to you.
 If you have any questions about this, please contact us by calling our Compliance Team on 0371 522 5146.

-10. What happens if you do not provide information we request?
+10. What happens if you do not provide information that we request?

 10.1 We need some of your personal data in order to perform our contract with you.
 For example, we need to know your address and phone number in order to operate your account.
 We also need some information so that we can comply with our legal obligations.
 For example, we need to know your credit history so we can assess your ability to repay the balance on your card and/or product to ensure that we are lending responsibly.

 10.2 Where personal data is needed for these purposes, if you do not provide it we will not be able to perform our contract with you and may not be able to offer you a card and/or product.
-If you do this, we will stop using your personal data for this purpose, but may continue to process your personal data for other purposes as set out in this notice.
+If you do not provide the requested information, we may continue to process your personal data for other purposes as set out in this notice.

 11 How and why do we grant third party providers (TPP) access to your online servicing account?